christymarc/ARCS_Reports/guidance/2023-04-27-research-process.md

 * if the project is not loading in -> [Untick the "is Spacially Loaded" box](https://forums.unrealengine.com/t/map-check-error-level-script-blueprint-refrences-streamed-actor/534202/7) on the elements that come up as causing errors.
 See link for more info.

 ## Step 2: Data Collection
-For data collection, all work should be done on the lab server.
-Clone [boxnav](https://github.com/arcslaboratory/boxnav) onto the server.
+For data collection, all work should be done on the lab computer.
+Clone [boxnav](https://github.com/arcslaboratory/boxnav) onto the computer.
 Create folders for image collection and your dataset.
 Then run and specify the script to '--collect' images via the desired navigator type.
 * Navigator types are just different methods of data collection.

 ### TODO: